xymaxim/ytpb/README.rst

 MPEG-DASH.

-Check out also `mpv-ytpb <https://github.com/xymaxim/mpv-ytpb>`__ to play and rewind live streams reactively and interactively without leaving a player.
+Check out also `mpv-ytpb <https://github.com/xymaxim/mpv-ytpb>`__ to play and rewind live streams interactively without leaving a player.

 Features
 ********

 - Command line interface (CLI) and Python library
 - Rewind live streams far beyond the limits of the web player
-- *Download audio and/or video excerpts*
+- Download audio and/or video excerpts

   - Save excerpts in different available audio and video formats
   - Precisely cut to exact moments without slow re-encoding

-- *Play and rewind instantly via MPEG-DASH*
+- Play and rewind instantly via MPEG-DASH

   - Compose DASH manifests to play it in your favorite player
   - Transcode/download excerpts into local files with FFmpeg